totophe/dc-toolbelt/README.md

 - Adds a GitHub Pages workflow (.github/workflows/gh-pages.yml)
 - Creates a .devcontainer using the node24-astro image
 - Initializes a git repository (if none exists) and creates an initial commit when possible
+- Creates a new directory named after the derived slug and scaffolds the project inside it

 Notes:
 - For GitHub Project Pages, update `astro.config.mjs` to use your username in the `site` URL.
 - The `base` is prefilled with the project slug.
+- After running the installer, `cd <your-slug>` before starting the dev server.

 ## 📂 Repository Structure